You will pay in-state/in province tuition/fees directly to your host campus.

 Agriculture: Agricultural Business, Animal Sciences, Farm and Ranch Management, Horticulture, Land Resources, Mechanized Agriculture, Plant and Soil Systems, Plant Science, Soil Science

-Area Studies: African Studies, Asian/Oriental Studies, Chicano/Mexican American Studies, European Studies, Gender, Ethnicity and Multicultural Studies, Gerontology, Hispanic Studies, International Studies, Latin American Studies, Middle Eastern Studies, Popular Culture, Southwest Studies
+Area Studies: African Studies, Asian/Oriental Studies, Chicano/Mexican American Studies, European Studies, Gender, Ethnicity and Multicultural Studies, Gerontology, Hispanic Studies, International Studies, Japanse Studies (minor), Latin American Studies, Middle Eastern Studies, Popular Culture, Southwest Studies, U.S. - Mexico Border Health Issues

-Art/Design/Fine Art: Art, Art History, Drawing, Interior Design, Studio Art
+Art/Design/Fine Art: Art, Art History, Ceramic Art/Ceramics, Drawing, Graphic Design, Interior Design, Studio Art

 Athletics: Athletic Training, Coaching, Exercise Science, Fitness Management, Physical Education